anthonyhamilton360/ostickets-prereqs/README.md

 </p>
 <p>
-Afterthe installation is complete check the Launch the MySQL Instance Configuration Wizard and click Finish.
+After the installation is complete check the Launch the MySQL Instance Configuration Wizard and click Finish.
 </p>
 <br />